 The Bible teaches us of Jesus’s parables, miracles, and most importantly His life.
 He is a perfect example for us.
 Through the Bible, we can come to know and love Jesus.

 The life of Jesus Christ is detailed in the first four books of the New Testament, which are known as the four Gospels.
-Each gospel is attributed to a different Apostle of Jesus—Matthew, Luke, Mark, and John.
-Instead of each gospel picking up where the last one left off, each Apostle offers a start-to-finish account of Jesus’s ministry in ancient Judea.
-This means that we have four different perspectives on the life of Jesus Christ, each with its own unique insights and point of view.
-Together, they provide an unforgettable testimony of Jesus’s teachings, His example, and His sacrifice given by those who experienced it firsthand.
+Each gospel is attributed to a different author—Matthew, Mark, Luke, and John.
+Matthew and John were Apostles of Jesus who witnessed these events firsthand.
+Instead of each gospel picking up where the last one left off, each author offers a start-to-finish account of Jesus’s ministry in ancient Judea.
+This means that we have four different perspectives on the life of Jesus Christ, each with their own unique insights and points of view.
+Together, they provide an unforgettable testimony of Jesus’s teachings, His example, and His sacrifice.

 The teachings of Jesus